Matthew Dresden, Attorney

-Before attending law school, Matthew worked in Hollywood for eight years as an independent filmmaker and as a production executive for Roger Corman’s Concorde-New Horizons Pictures.
-Before that, he spent three years as a graduate student in computer science at Stanford University.
+Before attending law school, Matthew worked in Hollywood for eight years as an independent filmmaker, starting as a production executive for Roger Corman’s Concorde-New Horizons Pictures.
+Before that, he was a computer science graduate student at Stanford University.
 He has also worked as a journalist, a transportation planner, a food critic, and a website designer.

 Matthew was born and raised in the San Francisco Bay Area.
 He spends his free time watching movies, hiking, cooking spicy food, and relaxing with his wife and daughter.